 \subsubsection{Spectral Clustering}

-For all species we compute the pairwise scenario similarity matrix by computing the cosine similarity, eq. \eqref{eq:cosSim} on each pair of scenarios.
-That is for each species $m$, we construct the $n_s$-by-$n_s$ matrix $S^m(s,s') = CS(W^m_s,W^m_{s'})$, where $n_s$ is the number of scenarios and $W^m_s$ is the weighting map for species $m$ on scenario $s$.
-Spectral clustering is well suited to cluster the scenarios based on this similarity measure \citep{von2007tutorial}.
+For each species $m = 1,\dots, 1101$, we compute the pairwise scenario similarity matrix by computing the cosine similarity \eqref{eq:cosSim} on each pair of scenario weighted range maps, ($W^m_s, W^m_{s'}$), where $W^m_s$ is the weighted range map for species $m$ under scenario $s$.
+That is for each mammal species, we construct the $\bm{s}$ by $\bm{s}$ matrix $S^m$ with entries $S^m(s,s') = CS(W^m_s,W^m_{s'})$, where $\bm{s} = 34$ is the number of scenarios.
+We cluster scenarios by spectral clustering on the cosine similarity measure \citep{von2007tutorial}.

-The properties of spectral clustering are understood from a graph theory perspective.
-The similarity matrix $S^m$ can be thought of as an undirected graph whose nodes are the scenarios and edge weights between a pair of scenarios $s$ and $s'$ given by $S^m(s,s')$.
-Spectral clustering has best performance on sparse graphs, thus for the dense similarity matrix $S^m$, the first step is to sparsify it by means of taking the $k$-nearest neighbor graph, that is retaining an edge from $s$ to $s'$ only if $s'$ is within the top $k$ neighbors of $s$ (i.e. it is within the top $k$ nodes of maximal similarity to $s$).
-However this would lead to a directed graph as this definition of nearest neighbor is not symmetric.
-Thus we retain the undirected edge from $s$ to $s'$ if either $s'$ is within the top $k$ neighbors of $s$, or vice-versa.
-The retained edges are still weighted by the similarity of their endpoints.
+The properties of spectral clustering are understood from a graph theory perspective \citep{von2007tutorial}.
+The similarity matrix $S^m$ can be thought of as an undirected graph whose nodes are the scenarios and the edge weight between a pair of scenarios $s$ and $s'$ is given by $S^m(s,s')$.
+Spectral clustering has best performance on sparse graphs, thus for the dense similarity matrix $S^{m}$, the first step is to sparsify it by taking the $k$-nearest neighbor graph, that is retaining an edge from $s$ to $s'$ only if $s'$ is within the top $k$ neighbors of $s$ (i.e., it is within the top $k$ scenarios of maximal similarity to $s$).
+When the graph is expressed as a matrix, sparsifying the graph corresponds to setting entries of the matrix to zero.
+Retaining the top $k$ neighbors leads to a directed graph as this definition of nearest neighbor is not symmetric.
+Thus we retain the undirected edge from $s$ to $s'$ if either $s'$ is within the top $k$ neighbors of $s$, or vice-versa (Figures \ref{fig:spectralClusteringEx} A to B).
+The retained edges are weighted by the similarity of their endpoints.
 We denote by $E$ this matrix of retained weights.